orellabac/onprem-install/docs/src/configs/single-host-linux.md

-The **Single Linux Host** configuration of CodeStream On-Prem uses one docker container for each of the CodeStream services (there is no scaling or redundancy) all running on a single host.
-Due to limitations of docker's implementation on some OS's, you must use Linux for the host OS.
-This limitation is imposed due to filesystem compatibility and host based networking.
+The **Single Linux Host** configuration of CodeStream On-Prem uses one docker container for each of the CodeStream services (there is no scaling or redundancy) all running on a single linux host.
+Due to limitations of docker's implementation on some platforms, you must use Linux for the host OS.
+This limitation is imposed due to filesystem compatibility and the requirement of host based networking.

 The [Quick Start](/#quick-start) instructions on the On-Prem Administration home page provides instructions for setting up the simplest **Single Linux Host**